- 1 package (1/4 ounce) active dry yeast

 - 1 teaspoon water

 - In a large bowl, dissolve yeast in warm milk and water.
-Add the eggs, butter, sugar, salt, lemon peel, cardamom and 2 cups flour; beat until smooth.
+Add the eggs, butter, sugar, salt, lemon zest, cardamom and 2 cups flour; beat until smooth.
 Add enough remaining flour to form a soft dough.

 - Turn onto a floured surface; knead until smooth and elastic, about 6 to 8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.